KozaMateusz/distilprithvi/README.md

 Knowledge distillation of geospatial foundation models.

-## Datasets
+## Datasets & Teachers
-Datasets can be obtained from this [link](https://drive.google.com/drive/folders/1-NI4_f1PgrEaV58hINTJXlvWAyXiOOzY?usp=drive_link).
-Unpack them in the datasets folder.
+Datasets and teachers can be obtained on [huggingface](https://huggingface.co/collections/KozaMateusz/distil-prithvi-680ca48149d5d8a9ad3d25e3).

 ## TODO
 * self.aug is used probably only for inference as dataloader should apply everything when training